adoug/engine-51/Readme.md

 ## Usage

-The DFSViewer is a console application that exports DFS files to GLTF format:
+The DFSViewer is a console application that currently prints the contents of DFS archives:

 ```
-DFSViewer <input_file> <output_file>
+DFSViewer <dfs_file>
 ```

+**Note**: Currently, the tool only displays the contents of the DFS archive.
+Export functionality is coming.

 ## Dependencies

 - Visual Studio 2022 with C++20 support
-- No external dependencies (removed Qt, SDL3, Vulkan)
+- No external dependencies

 # Tools

 ## DFSViewer
 Console-based tool for exporting DFS files to GLTF format.
-No GUI - command line only.